 If you have any other questions or queries then please do not hesitate to contact us

 Yes, Peltor and Sparco plug straight in.
-Stilo, Autotel, IMSA and others just need a simple adaptor which we also sell.
+Stilo, Autotel, IMSA and others just need a simple adaptor which we also supply.

-Yes, we can supply the connection leads to suit just about any button you may have.
+Yes, we can supply the connection leads compatible with alternative button types.

-Digital radios can produce clearer audio, but if the signal is weak or there is interference the sound cuts off completely (like digital TV).
+Digital radios can produce clearer audio but, if the signal is weak or there is interference, the sound cuts off completely (similar to digital television)

-Analogue radios may fade out or crackle but can still be heard at great distance.
+Analogue radios may fade out or crackle but can still be heard at a greater distance.

-Digital and Analogue radios share the same frequencies, so are just as likely to suffer interference.
+Digital and Analogue radios share the same frequencies and both can be subject to interference.

 After CB radios, the EU released a set of 8 frequencies (Channels) on the at 446Mhz (middle of the UHF band) for the general public to use without a licence.

-Recently, these have been extended to 16 channels, but as mobile phones have become more popular PMR radio is mostly used by shop & security staff etc & little by the public.
+These have now been extended to 16 channels but as mobile phones have become more popular with the public, PMR radio is mostly used by warehouse & security staff.

-The new upper 8 channels are very rarely used as older radios generally cannot access them.
+The new upper 8 channels (9 - 16) are rarely used as older radios generally cannot access them.

 In practice, it's entirely possible for 2 teams to be using the same channel but would be very unlikely to actually hear each other due to the "CTCSS" coding.
-If they are both transmitting at the same moment, you can get interference, but again, as most transmissions between the Pit & driver are only for a few seconds, it's fairly unlikely to cause a problem.
+If they are both transmitting at the same moment, you can get interference, but again, as most transmissions between the pit and driver are only for a few seconds, it rarely causes a problem.

-A "Simple UK Licence" from Ofcom will allocate you several VHF & UHF frequencies (Channels) that are not accessible by the public.
-Again, we can programme these frequencies into your radios along with "CTCSS" codes to further reduce the instances of interference.
+A "Simple UK Licence" from Ofcom will allocate you several VHF & UHF frequencies (channels) that are not accessible by the public.
+We can programme these frequencies into your radios along with "CTCSS" codes to further reduce interference.

-Yes, if your vehicle has a metal body it stops radio signals getting in or out.
-Without an external antenna your radios would by useless.
+Yes, if your vehicle has a metal body it prevents radio signals getting in or out.
+Without an external antenna your radios cannot function properly.

-Karts & boats generally don't need a remote antenna as they are open, but ideally the radio / antenna needs to be mounted as high as possible to give the best performance.
+Karts & boats generally don't need a remote antenna as they are open.
+However, for best performance the antenna (fixed or remote) must be positioned as high as possible.

-Yes. some teams purchase their own, some are allocated them by "Race Control" to monitor safety announcements.
+Yes. some teams purchase their own race receivers from us, some are allocated them by "Race Control" to monitor safety announcements.

 Our pit headset has a special input socket so that you can connect a race receiver directly into the speakers.